andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 **6.2 – Bug Abuse**

 6\.2.1 – It is not allowed to take advantage of or abuse bugs.
-Any kind of bug abuse is considered cheating and will lead to a forfeit loss, unless otherwise mentioned specifically in the rules.
+Any kind of bug abuse is considered cheating and will lead to forfeiting rounds where the bug has been exploited, unless otherwise mentioned specifically in the rules.
 Bug abuse consists of:

 * 6.2.11 – Aim glitching (includes the short aim glitch after reloading).
 * 6.2.12 – Fast reloading (includes the fast weapon switch).